 Pharmacy Technician Program

-IDTC Career Center, 15-week Pharmacy Technician program consists of multiple courses to help you gain the knowledge and skills relevant to the pharmacy field - including managing office operations, understanding pharmacy terminology and procedures, preparing medications, and updating patient records.
+IDTC Career Centers Pharmacy Technician program consists of multiple courses to help you gain the knowledge and skills relevant to the pharmacy field - including managing office operations, understanding pharmacy terminology and procedures, preparing medications, and updating patient records in less than 16-Weeks

 Become a Pharmacy Technician Today!